kmorris896/rapture-discord-server-documentation/docs/public-channels/rules-and-policies.md

 *Generally speaking*, members who are found to be in violation of the rules may be disciplined in one of the following methods, in order of severity:
 - **Verbal Warning**: Often done in chat, a moderator will ping the individual who has broken the rule and remind them kindly to keep the rules in mind.
 This is often for minor infractions.
 - **Temperary Mute**: Often issued in chat, a moderator will ping the individual who has broken the rule and prevent them from chatting for a short period of time, no more than 10 minutes.
-- **Official Warning**: Posted in <#somechannel>, moderators will name and ping the individual who has broken the rule and why they are receiving the warning.
+- **Official Warning**: Posted in <#752153261342982204>, moderators will name and ping the individual who has broken the rule and why they are receiving the warning.
-- **Jail**: Posted in <#somechannel>, moderators will name and ping the individual who has broken the rule and place them in an isolated area of the server.
+- **Jail**: Posted in <#752153261342982204>, moderators will name and ping the individual who has broken the rule and place them in an isolated area of the server.
 They will only be interact with mods and read server rules.
 Jail length is determined by the mod and can be extended for any reason.
 Jail length will not exceed 10 days.
-- **Temporary Ban**: Posted in <#somechannel>, moderators will name and ping the individual who has broken the rule and why they are being banned and for how long.
+- **Temporary Ban**: Posted in <#752153261342982204>, moderators will name and ping the individual who has broken the rule and why they are being banned and for how long.
-- **Permanent Ban**: Posted in <#somechannel>, moderators will name and ping the individual who has broken the rule and why they are being banned.
+- **Permanent Ban**: Posted in <#752153261342982204>, moderators will name and ping the individual who has broken the rule and why they are being banned.

 Get too many warnings, you'll be banned.
 There's no formula and it's up to the discretion of the mods.